 The MX Anywhere 3 is Logitech’s attempt to take many of the features found within the MX Master 3 and cram them into a mouse more suited for travel.
 A similar level of style and elegance remains, though now in a more compact and snug shape.
 It’s a perfect companion for those who find themselves on the go, as the MX Anywhere 3 is small enough to fit in a pocket, durable enough for travel, and features a battery life that lasts upwards of 70 days.

-Cutting down on more than size, the MX Anywhere 3 is a premium mouse available for just $80.
+Cutting down on more than size, the MX Anywhere 3 is a premium mouse with a less-than-premium price.
 That reduction in price doesn’t equate to a reduction in features, though.
 You can still control multiple workstations simultaneously, save your button configurations into app-specific profiles, and enjoy superfast scrolling thanks to Logitech’s machined steel MagSpeed mouse wheel.
 The inclusion of Logitech’s Darkfield sensor also means you can reliably use the MX Anywhere 3 on practically any surface and still receive a fantastic and accurate experience.

-That being said, this smaller profile won’t suit all hands and is better suited as a travel backup than as a daily driver.
+That being said, this smaller profile won’t suit all hands and is better suited as a travel backup.
 However, those with small-to-medium-sized hands shouldn’t find this as much of an issue.
-Left-handed users would have to give up on the two thumb buttons located on the left side of the mouse, though if this is an issue, there’s a more ambidextrous friendly alternative in the Microsoft Modern Mobile Mouse.
+Left-handed users would have to give up on the two thumb buttons located on the left side of the mouse, though if this is a problem, there’s a more ambidextrous alternative in the Microsoft Modern Mobile Mouse (opens in new tab).

 See our full Logitech MX Anywhere 3 review.